pterwoo/DATA_410/Project4/project_4.md

 Boosting is a method of reducing bias and variance to increase overall performance accuracy.
 It usually involves iteratively learning weak classifiers then adding it to one final strong classifier.

-This project will examine the performances of various regressors, including a comparison between ridge regression and boosted ridge regression, along with locally weighted regression and boosted locally weighted regression.
+This project will examine the performances of various regressors, including a comparison between locallyweighted regression and boosted locally weighted regression.
 In addition, we will also compare the performances of XGBoost, a regressor that has been consistently the most accurate in past projects, and LightGBM, another algorithm that makes use of gradient boosting known to be highly accurate.

 # Implementing Boosting